MiiViiDynamics/miivii_gmsl_camera/README.md

 # MiiVii GMSL Camera

 MiiVii GMSL Camera demo is an application software running under ROS environment.
 It depends on MiiVii low level GMSL SDK, and can be run on MiiVii S2 Pro, MiiVii Apex.
 It publish fully synchronized image topics, and color format process is accelerated by hardware, which makes the node cost very limited CPU resource.
-Various camera vendors are supported.
+Also, various camera vendors are supported.

 Platform: